+GENERAL INFORMATION

 Date: Location (County):

 ERCOT Asset Code: Load Resource's QSE:

-Load Resource Name: Load Point Name:(multiple points only)
+Load Resource Name: Load Point Name: (multiple points only)

-INSTRUCTIONS
+Instructions (multiple points only)

-As specified in Protocol Section 8.1.2.2, General Capacity Testing Requirements, a Load Resource providing Responsive Reserve Service shall test each under frequency relay or solid state controller, whichever applies, for correct operation.
-A separate certified relay test results sheet is to be attached for each relay tested.
-Please provide sufficient notation on each test sheet to assist ERCOT in matching up the sheet to individual relays.
-This test of the under frequency relay does not require the Load to be interrupted.
-If, within the biennial testing period, the Load's performance has been verified through the correct response to an actual event, the data from that event can be supplied to meet this requirement and the required annual telemetry test.
-The date, interval, and other information associated with the event are to be noted below.
-ERCOT will return a copy of the validated test form to the QSE.
+Resource providing Responsive Resestate controller, whichever applies, for sheet is to be attached for each relay to assist ERCOT in matching up the relay does not require the Load to be Load's performance has been verified from that event can be supplied to me The date, interval, and other informated ERCOT will return a copy of the validation.

-VERIFICATION OF TELEMTERED RESPONSE TO AN ACTUAL EVENT
+VERIFICATION OF TELEMTERED RESI

 Date of event: Interval of event:

-Load Resource Breaker Sta atus : MW Load Prior to Event:
+Load Resource Breaker Status : MW Load Prior to Event:

-UFR Status:Insta antaneous Response MW: Frequency deviation Hz:
+UFR Status:Instantaneous Response MW:Frequency deviation Hz:

-Time Load restored: ERCOT Operator:
+Time Load restored:ERCO T Operator:

 SUBMITTAL

-By signature below the Lo frequency relay(s) are in pl ad Resource representative cer lace and fully functional. tifies the high set under
+By signature below the Load Resource frequency relay(s) are in place and fu ce representative certifies the high set under ally functional.

-Load Resource Representa tive Name:
+Load Resource Representative Name :

 Signature:

-Name of Company Perform ning Relay Test:
+Name of Company Performing Relay Test:

-QSE Representative: Date submit ted to ERCOT:
+QSE Representative: Date submitted to ERCOT:

-ERCOT Validation By: Date :
+ERCOT Validation By: Date:

-Note: Please attach certif ied relay test results sheet(s) to this form when submitting

-Note: Please attach certified relay test results sheet(s) to this form when submitting to ERCOT
+Note: Please attach certified relay test results sheet(s) to this form when submitting to $\ensuremath{\mathsf{ERCOT}}$